 Archive for leadership SmartBlogs

-The following answers and images are provided by the Young Entrepreneur Council, an invite-only organization composed of the world’s most promising young entrepreneurs.
-The YEC recently launched #StartupLab, a free virtual mentorship program that helps millions of entrepreneurs start and grow businesses via live video chats, an expert-content library and e-mail lessons.
+The Young Entrepreneur Council is an invite-only organization composed of the world’s most promising young entrepreneurs.
+In partnership with Citi, YEC launched BusinessCollective, a free virtual mentorship program that helps millions of entrepreneurs start and grow businesses.
+Read previous SmartBlogs posts by YEC.

 What would you do if the presentation content you prepared suddenly became inappropriate or irrelevant minutes before you’re scheduled to speak?
 That’s exactly what happened to Brad L., a project manager and civil engineer:

 “I recently presented at a daylong engineering conference.
 I prepared and knew the material well enough to present in my sleep.
 However, as I listened to each of the speakers preceding me, I became increasingly anxious as I realized that 75% of my presentation was being covered by others.[…] Continue Reading »

 In my 25-plus years as a consultant, I have worked with hundreds of executive teams — leadership teams in multinational organizations, small businesses, for-profits, not-for-profits, government organizations, and everything in between.